Camping Info and FAQ

 Per local fire regulations, campfires are NOT permitted on your campsite unless they are in an elevated, self-contained fire pit similar to the ones in the pictures below:

-If you wish to participate in evening campfires, you are welcome to join us each night in the Derby Ring, where we will have group campfires set up (see the Club 99 tab for more details on the group campfires).
-Self-contained BBQs (wood burning, propane or charcoal) ARE permitted on your site, as long as they do not damage the grass - we are not the only ones who use this space and don't want to damage the grass immediately prior to the Fall Fair the following week.
+If you wish to participate in evening campfires, you are welcome to join us each night at Club 99, where we will have group fires (through the use of fire tables) set up (see the Club 99 tab for more details on the group activities).
+Self-contained BBQs ARE permitted on your site, as long as they do not damage the grass - we are not the only ones who use this space and don't want to damage the grass immediately prior to the Fall Fair the following week.

 Trailer tongues MUST not block passing traffic on our roads.
 If your camper is longer than 45ft, please book a site in A, B, C or D and contact us to let us know you will need some extra space.